 As legalization is still new, Canadian insurers are keeping a close eye on accident statistics from U.S. states which legalized recreational cannabis in recent years to help determine potential risk.
 One recent study showed that non-fatal crashes had increased up to six percent in Washington, Oregon, and Colorado since legalization, compared to crashes in neighboring states where marijuana remained illegal.

 What Are the Facts About Canadians Driving Under the Influence of Cannabis?

 Canadian law specifies two levels of THC-impaired driving in addition to its strict drinking and driving laws.
 THC is the psychoactive substance found in cannabis.
-Drivers with between 2 nanograms (ng) and 5 ng of THC per milliliter of blood are in the first tier of offence, punishable by a fine of $1,000.
-The higher level of offence begins at 5 ng THC or more per milliliter of blood.
-Drivers combining alcohol and marijuana will be cited for blood alcohol levels higher than .05 and 2.5 ng of THC per milliliter of blood.
+Drivers with between 2 nanograms (ng) and 5 ng of THC per millilitre of blood are in the first tier of offence, punishable by a fine of $1,000.
+The higher level of offence begins at 5 ng THC or more per millilitre of blood.
+Drivers combining alcohol and marijuana will be cited for blood alcohol levels higher than .05 and 2.5 ng of THC per millilitre of blood.